equalitie/ouisync-app/util/README.md

 Notes:

 - Omitting the github token still creates the release packages but doesn't upload them to github.
-- If --identity-name, -i; *or* --publisher, -b; are not present, the Windows MSIX installer will not be created.

 ## Publishing the release